daih-univr/aiucd2025/_pages/en-gb/informations-for-presenters.md

 - Stick to the 2-minute time limit (no Q&A during this session)
 - Leave the stage promptly when signaled by the chairs

 Each presenter must prepare a **1-slide PDF** (landscape, ideally 16:10 ratio) that includes at least the poster title and author names, to be uploaded to the shared folder (link will be provided a few days before the conference) **by 23:59 CEST on June 9, 2025**.
+Please upload your file to the folder corresponding to the Poster Madness session (`DAY_01_11.06.2025/Poster_Madness`) using the naming convention `hh_mm_surname.pdf` where `hh` and `mm` represent the scheduled time of your pitch in the program, and `surname` is the presenter's last name.

 **Poster Display**.
 Each presenter will be provided with:
 - a poster wall for displaying a **printed A0 poster in portrait format (841mm x 1189mm)**